 However, there are still significant challenges.
-Just over half (51%) of monitored lakes in Ireland are at 'good' and 'high' ecological status, while the remainder are at less than good (49%).
+Over two-thirds (69%) of lakes in Ireland are at 'good' and 'high' ecological status, while the remainder are at less than good (31%).
 We need to take action so that lakes at less than good status improve in a timely manner.

-Seventeen (8%) of the monitored lakes are at 'high' status.
+Almost one-third (31%) of lakes are at 'high' status.
 This means these lakes show no, or only very minor, signs of human disturbance.
-At the other end of the spectrum, 11 (5%) monitored lakes are at 'bad' status, which means human activity is affecting them badly.
+At the other end of the spectrum, 1% of lakes are at 'bad' status, which means human activity is affecting them badly.

-You can get more information about lake water quality in Ireland, and the environmental pressures on these waters at www.lakes.ie and www.catchments.ie
+You can get more information about lake water quality in Ireland, and the environmental pressures on these waters at www.catchments.ie